 Starter checks do not include the personal information such as address or customer’s name.
 They do include the bank ACH and account numbers necessary for bank routing, processing, and transfers.
 Most of the time, these checks also have a low check number which also identify them as a starter check.
 They are also negotiable instruments by the bank and differ from regular checks.

 Starter checks are common during moving and relocation.
-Closing bank accounts is one of the moving hacks to save money moving out of state.
+Closing bank accounts is essential when moving out of state.
 When the move is over, new accounts will need to be established.